palmerr23/Black-F407VET6-STM32Generic/examples/ADC_DualModeInterleaved/readme.txt

 1st request: ADC_CDR[15:0] = (ADC2_DR[7:0] << 8) | ADC1_DR[7:0]
 2nd request: ADC_CDR[15:0] = (ADC2_DR[7:0] << 8) | ADC1_DR[7:0]

-The ADC1 and ADC2 are configured to convert ADC Channel 12, with conversion triggered by software.
+The ADC1 and ADC2 are configured to convert ADC Channel 1, with conversion triggered by software.
-By this way, ADC channel 12 is converted each 6 cycles.
+By this way, ADC channel 1 is converted each 6 cycles.

-In this example, the system clock is 144MHz, APB2 =72MHz and ADC clock = APB2 /2.
+If the system clock is 144MHz, APB2 = 72MHz and ADC clock = APB2 /2.
-Since ADCCLK= 36MHz and Conversion rate = 6 cycle
+Since ADCCLK = 36MHz and Conversion rate = 6 cycles
 ==> Conversion Time = 36M/6cyc = 6Msps.

 STM32 Eval board's LEDs can be used to monitor the transfer status: